 Nothing gets you down more than having your sole means of travel stolen in front of you.
 A dozen thoughts crossed my mind in that moment, most memories of all the adventures I had with that bicycle.

 Welcome to city-life, I thought, suddenly despising its convenience and missing rural-suburbia.
 With just a part-time job of embarrassing income, I couldn’t afford to replace my bicycle.
 Worse, any savings toward a new one would have to be budgeted for bus fare.

 I filed a report with the police.
-The offier was kind enough, but I could tell from his tone of voice that they didn’t have the resources to recover yet another stolen bicycle.
+The officer was kind enough, but I could tell from his tone of voice that they didn’t have the resources to recover yet another stolen bicycle.

 The Internet Is Your Friend

-Social media became my knight in shining armour.
+Social media became my knight in shining armor.
 I posted everywhere I could think of, and a few days later received a response from Craigslist.
-Someone purchased my bicycle and offered to return it to me!
+Someone hadpurchased my bicycle and offered to return it to me!